Upper bounds for critical probabilities in Bernoulli Percolation models: Introduction

 \section{Introduction}

 The study of Bernoulli percolation on $\Z^d$ is more than 60 years old and the existence of a non-trivial phase transition for $d\geq 2$ is well established for the model and several of its variants, but the exact value of the critical parameter $p_c$ is seldom known.
 A celebrated result of Kesten (see \cite{K3}) proved that the critical probability in Bernoulli bond percolation on $\Z^2$ is $1/2$.
-Beyond that, a handful of planar lattices had their critical probability established and planarity was always the key factor.
-On the other hand, for dimensions $d\geq 3$, there is not much hope of finding exact values for the critical probability and the best we can expect are numerical results via Monte Carlo Methods (see the very efficient algorithm in \cite{NZ}), statistical estimates based on a comparison with dependent percolation (see Section 6.2 of \cite{BR} for an overview) or rigorous bounds (see for instance \cite {W,WP}).
+Besides that, the exact critical probability was established only for some planar lattices where symmetry and duality property are well explored.
+On the other hand, for dimensions $d\geq 3$, there is not much hope of finding exact values for the critical probability.
+Several non-rigorous estimates, either via Monte Carlo Methods (see the very efficient algorithm in \cite{NZ}), or statistical estimates based on a comparison with dependent percolation (see Section 6.2 of \cite{BR} for an overview), are present in the literature, but rigorous bounds are rare (see, in different contexts, \cite {CR, L,W,WP}).
 In this paper, we focus on finding rigorous upper bounds for site and bond Bernoulli Percolation on $\Z^d$ for every $d\geq 3$, in both the oriented and the non-oriented cases.

-The primary tools we use are couplings between the models we seek to understand and models where bounds or precise values for the critical probabilities are known.
 Although those bounds are still far from the values obtained from Monte Carlo simulations, we believe that most of them are the best rigorous upper bounds in the literature.

+The primary tools we use are dynamical couplings between the models we seek to understand and models where bounds or precise values for the critical probabilities are known.
+Such couplings are now a classic tool in percolation theory, but its extensive use to establish upper bounds on critical parameters for all dimensions, we believe, is new.
+In \cite{CS}, the authors establish inequalities between the critical thresholds of site and bond non-oriented percolation through the use of differential inequalities.

-The remainder of the text is organized as follows: in Section \ref{sec:model} we define more precisely the models and state the main results, in Section \ref{sec:couplings} we establish some dynamical couplings, in Section \ref{sec:proofs} we prove the theorems and in Section \ref{sec:comments} we give a numerical table with upper bounds for the critical probabilities in homogeneous Bernoulli percolation models for dimensions up to $d=9$.
+The remainder of the text is organized as follows: in Section \ref{sec:model} we precisely define the models; state the main results; and, in Subsection \ref{sec:comments} we give a numerical table with upper bounds for the critical probabilities in homogeneous Bernoulli percolation models for dimensions up to $d=9$.
+In Section \ref{sec:couplings} we establish some dynamical couplings and in Section \ref{sec:proofs} we prove the theorems.